-The Wellcome Trust’s continued research into primary science teaching shows strong connections between pupils’ attitudes to science and the practice and expertise of their science leaders.
+The Wellcome Trust’s research into primary science teaching shows strong connections between pupils’ attitudes to science and the practice and expertise of their science leaders.

 TDTS was designed as a way to support the practice and expertise of primary teachers and has strong evidence to show the positive difference it makes both to teachers and to pupils.
 The Wellcome Trust’s popular Explorify resource for teachers has drawn upon and made use of TDTS strategies.